workato/custom_connector_docs/README.md

 ### webhook_subscribe

-This block is called when the recipe is being started to run necessery API calls to subscribe for further webhook notifications.
-The endpoint that supposed to be register is passed in `webhook_url` parameter with other data that could be useful while registering the webhook.
+This block is called when the recipe is being started to run necessary API calls to subscribe for further webhook notifications.
+The endpoint that is supposed to be registered is passed in `webhook_url` parameter with other data that could be useful while registering the webhook.

 ### webhook_unsubscribe

-This block will be called after recipe start to unsubscribe from webhook notifications.
+This block will be called after the recipe starts to unsubscribe from webhook notifications.

 ### webhook_notification